Kalebu/pyswahili/README.md

 # pyswahili
-A programming language to built on top of Python to easily allow swahili speakers to get started with programming without ever knowing english
+A programming language built over Python to easily allow swahili speakers to get started with programming without ever knowing english

 **pyswahili** is not a completely independent language but more of a swahili version of **python language**, syntax and language grammar is